maitria/mock-api-server/README.md

     test/mock-api/v2/type=%search%,foobizzle.json

-Will match requests with a query parameter `type` containing a value "<search>" or "index,search" or "search,index".
+Will match requests with a query parameter `type` containing a value "search" or "index,search" or "search,index".